 - the significance of the anticipated results.

-Submit an original paper copy of the complete PhD proposal package, including CVs, to:
+The complete PhD proposal package, including CVs, should be submitted as one PDF to:

 MSGPC, Office of Research